eliteiot/EliteADC/Setup/Linux_Driver.md

 This is how to set up the ADC Module to use the native linux drivers on a Raspberry Pi (This should also work for most linux computers)

+Please note this must be run as ROOT the preferred way is to use

+    sudo su

+This will switch you to the root user to run the following commands.

 Enable the ADC Linux Driver Module (Please note that the ADC chips are MCP3424 which are included in this Linux Driver)

 `modprobe mcp3422`